mitre/secure-coding-case-studies/java/msccs-11.md

     99       %>'
     100    />

-The above request with the user provided value for `name` is handled on the server by the `/change_tracking/edit_ct_collection` MVC command.
-This command is processed on line 49 of EditCTCollectionMVCActionCommand.java.
+The above request with the user provided value for `name` is handled on the server by the `/change_tracking/edit_ct_collection` MVC command established on line 42.
+This command is processed starting on line 49 of EditCTCollectionMVCActionCommand.java.
 The value of the publication `name` is pulled from the request on line 60 and then passed to the add function on line 73.

     supporting file modules/apps/change-tracking/change-tracking-web/src/main/java/com/liferay/change/tracking/web/internal/portlet/action/EditCTCollectionMVCActionCommand.java